Segunda División de Panamá

-Segunda División de Panamá also known as Liga Prom, is a professional league for association football clubs in Panamá.
+Segunda División de Panamá also known as Liga Prom, is a professional league for association football clubs in Panama.
 It is the country's second-tier football competition, contested by 24 clubs with no promotion or relegation.
-The competition was formed on 2021.
+The competition was formed in 2021.

 History

 ANAPROF ERA

 The Anaprof era is remembered for establishing the Primera A branding with a format of two short tournaments per season (Apertura and Clausura), similar to many Latin American championships.
 Champions teams required promotional playoff games with ANAPROF's (top-tier league) last placed team.

 LNA ERA

 The Liga Nacional de Ascenso was formed in 2009 to replace the governing body of the league and forced ANAPROF top tier league to accept a direct promotion team.
 Other important goals were league expansion to 16 teams, later reduced to 14 teams after the 2011-12 season.
-The league was successful with attendance records since had several popular teams like Río Abajo FC, C.A.
+The league was successful with attendance records since it had several popular teams like Río Abajo FC, C.A.
 Independiente, SUNTRACS FC and Atlético Nacional.
 This severely affected ANAPROF and LPF (top-tier league) attendance numbers and reputation.